 Honors Degree Program (HDP)

-Incoming freshmen who a) graduate in the top-quarter or b) graduate in the second-quarter and score 1100 or higher on the SAT (math and verbal) or 24 or higher on the ACT are eligible to apply for admission.
+Incoming freshmen who graduate in the top-quarter and are TSI-complete are eligible to apply for admission.
 Students without a class rank and students with special circumstances may ask to be considered on an individual basis.
 Returning students and transfer students with a 3.0 or higher GPA are eligible to apply for admission.
 The Honors Core consists of 15 hours of lower-level Honors classes.
 Students will either complete 15 hours of Honors core courses or 12 hours of Honors core courses and a sophomore three-hour Honors Seminar.
-Students who complete the 15 hours with a 3.0 or higher GPA, in their Honors classes and overall, will receive credit and recognition for completion of the Honors Core.
+Students who complete the 15 hours with a 3.0 overall Tarleton GPA and a 3.0 GPA in their Honors courses will receive credit and recognition for completion of the Honors Core.
 Students who complete less than 15 hours of Honors core courses will receive credit and recognition for the courses they have completed.
-Students must maintain a 3.0 overall Tarleton GPA to remain eligible to participate in the Honors Core.
+Students must maintain a 3.0 overall Tarleton GPA and a 3.0 GPA in their honors classes to remain eligible to participate in the Honors Core.
 Interested students should submit an Honors Core Application.

 The Honors Degree Program awards a number of $4,000 and $1,000 scholarships to participants in the Honors College on a competitive basis.
 Interested students should submit, in addition to an Honors Core Application, a Scholarship Application Form and a federal student aid application (FAFSA).
 In addition, students who are admitted to Tarleton by January 15 will be considered for a $1,000 President's Texan Scholarship.

 Students must apply to the Honors College for admission to Upper-Level Honors.
 Participants in Upper-Level Honors must maintain a 3.2 TSU GPA.
 Eligible students include: